 Report of the End Use Energy Study

 Check the Minutes page for the subcommittee's draft minutes from the Las Vegas meeting.
-Please join us at our next meeting at the ASHRAE Annual meeting in Long Beach.
+Please join us at our next meeting at the ASHRAE Annual meeting in Houston.

 CDC Report: Health Care Facility Patients At Risk For Legionnaires' Disease

-Check the Minutes page for the subcommittee's draft minutes from the Long Beach meeting.
-Please join us at our next meeting at the ASHRAE winter meeting in Chicago.
+Check the Minutes page for the subcommittee's draft minutes from the Atlanta meeting.
+Please join us at our next meeting at the ASHRAE annual meeting in Kansas City.

 TC 9.6 participates in the following multidisciplinary task group: